News

 However, the researchers found that neither menstrual cycle phases nor the use of hormonal contraceptives significantly affected RMR or body composition.
 This is helpful news for both athletes and researchers.
 The study, though conducted on a small number of individuals, found that RMR is stable regardless of menstrual cycle phase or hormonal contraceptive use, suggesting that female athletes can stick to a consistent nutrition plan – there is no need to cycle one’s nutrition plans according to the four distinct phases of a woman’s menstrual cycle.
 For researchers who are measuring RMR in their studies, the study indicates they don’t need to account for menstrual cycle phases or hormonal contraceptive use, simplifying the research process.

-This work is part of the Wu Tsai Human Performance Alliance Female Athlete Program at Boston Children’s Hospital.
+This work is part of the Wu Tsai Human Performance Alliance Female Athlete Program at Boston Children’s Hospital and was co-funded with the Australian Institute of Sport.
 Co-authors include Megan A. Kuikman, Alannah K.A.
 McKay, Clare Minahan, Rachel Harris, Kirsty J. Elliott-Sale, Trent Stellingwerff, Ella S. Smith, Rachel McCormick, Nicolin Tee, Jessica Skinner, Kathryn E. Ackerman, and Louise M. Burke.

 Latest News